danbadra/trybe-exercises/README.md

 # trybe-exercises
-All exercises done during the Trybe web development course.
+Wellcome!

-Meu repositório de exercícios.
+In this repository, I'll post all exercises done during the Trybe web development course.